buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

   using Counters for Counters.Counter;
   Counters.Counter private _tokenIds;

-  // We need to pass the name of our NFTs token and it's symbol. constructor() ERC721 ("SquareNFT", "SQUARE") {
+  // We need to pass the name of our NFTs token and its symbol. constructor() ERC721 ("SquareNFT", "SQUARE") {
     console.log("This is my NFT contract.
 Woah!");
   }